arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 ## Putting it all together

 Classes that you've created cannot do their work alone - they need some kind of coordination between each other.
 On backend, coordination like that is contained within a service object.
 If you don't have service objects, you usually put this responsibility in a controller, [which can be done better](http://blog.arkency.com/2013/09/services-what-they-are-and-why-we-need-them/).
-That's why you should create an Application class to initialize and coordinate all newly created objects.
+That's why you should **create an Application class to initialize and coordinate all newly created objects**.

 It's a really simple code.
 When you perform this refactoring step-by-step, you'll notice that the end effect of your changes is quite similar to this code.
 The biggest difference is that you generally want to separate definition of your classes from a real work.